Fan Types and Considerations

 Depending on the application, fan bearing type should also be a consideration with sleeve and ball bearings being the most common.
 Sleeve bearings, which are the simpler and lower cost option, have proven to operate as well as ball bearing fans at consistently lower temperatures.
 However, at variable or high temperatures sleeve bearings tend to degrade more quickly and can begin to experience wobble, noise, and friction issues commonly found in the sleeve bearing design.
 On the other hand, ball bearings address many of the uneven wear and friction problems found in sleeve bearings resulting in a significantly higher operating life.
 They can also be operated at any angle for use in portable applications, but at the same time are less impact resistant, more complex, and costlier than sleeve bearings.

 As a third option, CUI Devices has developed the omniCOOL™ system, an advanced sleeve bearing design incorporating a magnetic structure that enables rotor-balancing to minimize tilt, wobble, and friction, allowing for operation at any angle.
-This magnetic structure, along with a specially hardened sleeve that provides additional heat resistance as well as reduced friction, combine to make the omniCOOL system a more reliable and cost-effective design compared to traditional bearing technologies.
+This magnetic structure, along with either a specially hardened bearing or a specialized groove bearing, combine to make the omniCOOL system a more reliable and cost-effective design compared to traditional bearing technologies.

 omniCOOL™ System Bearing